collab-weave1/Relife-Ecycle/README.md

 ReLife is a robust, web-based platform designed to bridge the critical gaps in e-waste management.
 It connects consumers, recyclers, informal workers, and producers, fostering a truly circular economy.
 It combines geo-based pickups, gamified eco-point rewards, educational modules, and compliance dashboards to drive sustainable, circular behavior across the e-waste lifecycle.

+## Relife Assistant

+An RAG AI Assistant specifically for users.